Troy (film): Plot

-In Ancient Greece, King Agamemnon of Mycenae finally unites the Greek kingdoms after decades of warfare, forming a loose alliance under his rule.
-Achilles, a Greek warrior who has given Agamemnon many victories, deeply despises him for treating him like a mere mercenary.
-Meanwhile, Prince Hector of Troy and his younger brother Paris negotiate a peace treaty with Menelaus, King of Sparta.
-However, Paris starts an affair with Menelaus' wife, Queen Helen, and smuggles her aboard their home-bound vessel.
-Upon learning of this, Menelaus meets with Agamemnon, his older brother, and asks him to help take Troy.
-Agamemnon agrees, as conquering Troy will give him control of the Aegean Sea.
-Agamemnon has Odysseus, King of Ithaca, persuade Achilles to join them.
-Achilles eventually decides to go after his mother Thetis tells him that, though he will die, he will be forever glorified.
+In 1184 BC, King Agamemnon unites the Greek kingdoms.
+Achilles, a heroic warrior, fights for Agamemnon but despises his tyrannical rule.
+Meanwhile, Prince Hector of Troy and his brother Paris negotiate a peace treaty with Menelaus, King of Sparta.
+Paris begins an affair with Menelaus' wife, Queen Helen, and he smuggles her aboard his home-bound vessel.
+Angered, Menelaus meets Agamemnon, his elder brother, and asks him to help take Troy.
+Agamemnon agrees, as conquering Troy would give him control of the Aegean Sea.
+Agamemnon sends Odysseus, King of Ithaca, to persuade Achilles to join them.
+Conflicted, Achilles seeks guidance from his mother, Thetis, who tells him that if he remains in Larissa, he will live a peaceful but forgotten life, while going to Troy will bring him eternal glory.
+Inspired by her words and the promise of lasting fame, Achilles chooses to join the war.

 In Troy, King Priam welcomes Helen when Hector and Paris return home, and decides to prepare for war.
 The Greeks eventually invade and take the Trojan beach, thanks largely to Achilles and his Myrmidons.
 Achilles has the temple of Apollo sacked, and claims Briseis — a priestess and the cousin of Paris and Hector — as a prisoner.
-In the aftermath, Agamemnon spitefully takes Briseis from Achilles, goading him to not support the Greeks in the siege.
+He is angered when Agamemnon spitefully takes her from him, and decides that he will not aid Agamemnon in the siege.

-On the following day, the Trojan and Greek armies meet outside the walls of Troy.
-During a parley, Paris offers to duel Menelaus for Helen's hand in exchange for the city being spared.
-Agamemnon, intending to take the city regardless of the outcome, accepts.
-Menelaus wounds Paris and almost kills him, but is himself killed by Hector who breaks the rules of the duel to save his brother.
-An enraged Agamemnon orders the Greeks to crush the Trojan army.
-In the ensuing brutal battle, Hector engages and kills Ajax in a fierce duel while many Greek soldiers fall to the Trojan defenses, forcing Agamemnon to retreat.
-Later that night, Agamemnon is convinced by Odyssesus to reconcile with Achilles as they need him in battle and the only way to do so would be to give Briseis back to him but Agamemnon reveals he has given Briseis to his soldiers for their amusement.
-Achilles saves Briseis and later, she sneaks into his quarters to kill him but instead, she falls for him and they become lovers.
+The Trojan and Greek armies meet outside of Troy.
+During a parlay, Paris offers to personally duel Menelaus in exchange for Helen and the city being spared.
+Agamemnon, intending to take the city regardless, accepts.
+Menelaus wounds Paris and almost kills him, but is himself killed by Hector, violating the duel.
+In the ensuing battle, Hector kills Ajax and many Greek soldiers die due to Hector's skillful leadership of the Trojan army which forces Agamemnon's army to retreat.
+He gives Briseis to the Greek soldiers for their amusement, but Achilles saves her and they begin to bond.
+Later that night, Briseis sneaks into Achilles' quarters to kill him; instead, she falls for him and they become lovers.
 Achilles then resolves to leave Troy, much to the dismay of Patroclus, his cousin and protégé.